Posted by Julia Daniels | For Families, For Men, For Women, How to

 5. Create a shared gratitude jar.

 Unless you live alone, this is a beautiful, easy way to cultivate a habit of gratefulness.
-If you have a jar, a pencil, and some 3×5 cards, you’re in business.
+If you have a jar, a pencil, and some paper scraps, you’re in business.
 At some point — during a family gathering — Thanksgiving or not, empty the jar and take turns reading the gratitude notes out loud.

 Conclusion